FIWARE/tutorials.Step-by-Step/docs/context-providers.md

         - "TWITTER_CONSUMER_SECRET=<ADD_YOUR_CONSUMER_SECRET>"
 ```

-The `context-provider` container is driven by environment variables as shown:
+The `tutorial` container is driven by environment variables as shown:

 | Key |Value|Description|
 |-----|-----|-----------|